smitrichard/ABNAMROassessment/README.md

 Determine whether there is a relationship between GDP and the age that developers of a country first start coding.
 Extract and create one or more tables to store the data necessary to perform this comparison.
 Use a visual plot to support your conclusion(s).

 Solution:
 For this question and the data included I noticed this would be a yearly analysis and that the data-files could potentially be different every year.
-Looking at the business needs i identyfied I believe it would make sense to provide a custom solution for this question.
+Looking at the business needs i identyfied, I believe it would make most sense to provide a custom solution since this code would be ran only once (a year).
 Therefore I have provided a python script to perform the following steps:
 -	Read both data files